Diplomacy in the Modern Era

 As Stephen Ulph and Tawfiq Hamid know, the translation for innovation is bida’ah, which means heresy.
-I do not know how they translated it in his speech but it’s a very amusing [anecdote].
-As the Arab Human Development reports from the UN written all by Arabs point out, the Arab educational system in the world today is the second worst.
+I do not know how they translated it in his speech, but it is a very amusing [anecdote].
+As the Arab Human Development reports from the UN (written all by Arabs) point out, the Arab educational system in the world today is the second worst.
 Next, the worst is sub-Saharan Africa, and next comes the education in the Arab world and they are a ‘leader’.
 These distortions and fantasies were received with understandable enthusiasm by the audience.

 Despite the absurdities of the remark obviously delivered is obsequious to the Arab world, the president did try to express and advance principles of equality and democracy within the Muslim world.
 However, he never mentioned any obstacle to those that might emanate from Islam itself.
 It is after all the dignity of all human beings to which he spoke, in which he vigorously espoused, that is at question in Islam according to its own revelation and legal doctrines, which are inimical to the proposition that all people are created equal.

 Why not simply say this?
-Well, one reason he didn’t say it is because he holds the United States responsible for the problems within the Middle East.
-We are the victimizer you are the victims.
-Once you enter the world of unreality in which Arabs live, accept it, embrace it, you then pretend that the United States is the problem and that none of these problems are indigenous and this was reflected throughout his policies: look away when the Iranian people are in the streets, demonstrating against a stolen election in hopes they’ll out of gratitude reach a nuclear compromise.
+Well, one reason he did not say it is because he holds the United States responsible for the problems within the Middle East.
+We are the victimizer, you are the victims.
+Once you enter the world of unreality in which Arabs live, accept it, embrace it, you then pretend that the United States is the problem and that none of these problems are indigenous and this was reflected throughout his policies: look away when the Iranian people are in the streets, demonstrating against a stolen election in hopes they will, out of gratitude, reach a nuclear compromise.
 The nature of the Iranian regime is irrelevant, so long as it does not possess nuclear weapons.

 This ignores the fact that it is the nature of the Iranian regime which makes its possession of nuclear weapons a problem.
 Pretend that Syria is not subverting Iraq, your ally, and is implicit in killing American soldiers in that country and to merely turn away in hopes that by doing so Syria will give you a deal to stabilize Iraq and Lebanon.
 Pretend that Syrian President Bashar Assad is a reformer and perhaps he will become one.